In the hunt for a male contraceptive, scientists look to stop sperm in their tracks

 Another barrier to bringing male contraceptives to market is the rate of efficacy.
 Female contraceptive implants and IUDs are 99% effective, and birth control pills are 93% effective, according to Planned Parenthood.
 Male contraceptives may have to be just as good at preventing pregnancy in order to sell.

-"Drug companies invest millions and millions and millions of dollars into a drug before they ever see a dime of profit," says Nickels.
-"And so when they take those calculated risks, those calculated investments, they try to make sure that they're going to see their money at the end of it," he says.
+"Drug companies invest millions and millions and millions of dollars into a drug before they ever see a dime of profit," said Nickels.
+"And so when they take those calculated risks, those calculated investments, they try to make sure that they're going to see their money at the end of it," he said.

 Nickels, Page, and Nguyen all expressed optimism that a male contraceptive will come to market in the next decade, though funding could be a limiting factor.